cesilko1/GOL/README.md

 # Game of Life

-v 1.0.0
+v 1.0.1

 ---

 run `app.exe`

-You shlould see cursor (X) which you can move by pressing arrow keys.
+You shlould see cursor `X` which you can move by pressing arrow keys.
 Press `c` to revive cell or `x` to kill cell.
 Then you can press enter for next 100 generation.

 ---